Topics on this page

 Request for Appearance by Physician or Psychologist

-Interested persons may request that the physician or psychologist that prepared the certificates appear at the trial.
-An interested person is not required to file an objection to the guardianship petition in order to request the physician's or psychologist's appearance.
+Interested persons may request the appearance of the physician or psychologist who prepared the certificates of capacity at the trial.
+An interested person is not required to file an objection to the guardianship petition to request the physician's or psychologist's appearance.